Notes on a Book - the Long Tail

 Of the 30,000 new music albums released each year, Wal-Mart carries 750.

-that too much choice is oppressive.
+Some argue that too much choice is oppressive.
 The key to making use of choice is to have excellent filters (recommendations, search, top ten lists, etc).
 I actually think these two concepts can live together.
 In some cases too much choice is detrimental to experience, in other cases the choice can be managed elegantly.

 Lots and lots of TV/video content is broadcast and lost pretty much forever in a bog of licensing issues and disinterest.
 There’s a ton of opportunity here.